 Upgrade the energy efficiency of homes, offices and industry to reduce their carbon footprint, utility bills, and indoor air pollution.

 The bill allows the fund to support “one-time opportunities and catalytic projects” but also that the fund “should, over the long term, endeavor to invest fifty percent (50%) of the dedicated funds directly in the community with a strong lens toward equity, race, and social justice.”

 This site will be updated as funds are disbursed listing each project or program that is funded under these categories.

 Subscibe to our newsletter below to recieve updates on the process; make sure to select "Climate Protection Fund" from the list.
 For specific questions or inquiries about the Climate Protection Fund, please email us at email@example.com.

 Apply to join the Sustainability Advisory Council.
-The application will be available in late December-early January, so check back soon.
+We are now accepting applications through January 15, 2020.
+Find out more and apply here.
 Subscribe to our newsletter below to recieve updates about the application process.

 Contact your member of City Council.
 Find your Council District here.

 Have more questions about the Climate Protection Fund?
 Send us an email: